Master of the Horse: Asia

 Similar posts were common in the imperial courts of China and Japan, the royal courts of Korea, and elsewhere in East Asia.
 The position, known as "Sima" in Chinese (司马), literally means "Master of the Horse".
 It was first created in the Western Zhou dynasty, with responsibility for military administration and conscription.
 The position was below the Three Grand Offices and equivalent in status to the six ministers.
 It was often grouped with four other positions also named with the "Si-" (control, administer) prefix as the "five officials" (五官).
 The title was used in different ways in subsequent dynasties.
 The Han Dynasty awarded "Grand Sima" as an additional title to high generals, in which context it is often translated into English as "Marshal".

 "Sima" also became a Chinese surname, adopted by descendants of one occupant of the office.
 The Sima family became emperors in the Jin dynasty, as a result of which "Sima" ceased to exist as an official position in the central bureaucracy.
-However, in later dynasties it was used as the name of various relatively minor positions in the military and local administration.
-However, "Sima" was also used informally to refer to the Minister of War.
+However, in later dynasties it was used as the name of various relatively minor positions in the military and local administration, and was also used informally to refer to the Minister of War.

 The Siamese kingdom of Ayutthaya had a Master of the Royal Elephants.
 The holder of this office was titled Krom Phra Gajapala (กรมพระคชบาล).
 Beneath him in rank was a Master of the Royal Horse who was titled Krom Phra Asvaraja (กรมพระอัศวราช).
 This demonstrated that the ancient Siamese attached more importance to the maintenance of war Elephant than a cavalry force.